 Our Gastroenterologists are Trained and Board Certified

 Gastroenterologists are required to complete at least 13 years of specialized training after they graduate from high school.
 This includes a 4-year bachelor’s degree, 4 years of medical school or graduate school, and a 3-year residency in internal medicine.
 At Tulsa Endoscopy Center, all physicians are board-certified in gastroenterology and are fellowship-trained, which means they spent 2-3 years learning to treat patients with specific gastrointestinal illnesses.
 This includes detailed training in endoscopy, which is a non-surgical procedure that allows gastroenterologists to examine the GI tract.

 Every physician is also required to receive continuing medical education (CME) credits each year if they are practicing medicine, to ensure they are up to date with the latest medical techniques and breakthroughs.

 While most gastroenterologists work in a clinical setting (seeing patients), some also participate in clinical research by leading clinical trials, observing outcomes, and publishing their results.

-Schedule Your Consultation with the Best Gastroenterologists in Tulsa, OK
+Schedule Your Consultation with the Best Gastroenterologists in Tulsa OK

-Tulsa Endoscopy Center (TEC) surpasses nationwide benchmarks for quality, is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC), and is CMS-certified.
+Tulsa Endoscopy Center (TEC) surpasses nationwide benchmarks for quality, is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC) and is CMS-certified.
 TEC accepts both in-network and out-of-network providers, and they offer discounted cash pricing and payment plans.
 You will also find convenient drop-off and pick-up areas as well as accessible parking at TEC.
-Schedule your endoscopic procedure with a leading gastroenterologist at Tulsa Endoscopy Center today.
+Schedule your GI procedure with a leading gastroenterologist at Tulsa Endoscopy Center today.